 Irish Mythological Creatures

-The Irish had the ability to weave such intricate legends around their creatures and make their stories (whether fun or terrifying) feel as real as they could be.
-Here will talk about a number of creatures and divide them into our two categories.
+The Irish could weave such intricate legends around their creatures and make their stories (fun or terrifying) feel as accurate as possible.
+Here, we will discuss several creatures and divide them into two categories.
 We will start with the more tame ones and then move to those that might give you a hard time falling asleep (you’ve been warned!).
 Let’s dive in!

 The Good and Mischievous Creatures